ploomber/jupysql/doc/community/developer-guide.md

 ### Page titles
 #### Entire website
-To change the title of the entire website modify the html_title tag in the conf.py file in the doc folder.
+To change the title of the entire website modify the html_title tag in the conf file in the doc folder.
 Here are a few cases:

     html_title = "JupySQL documentation" # case 1: Sets to "JupySQL documentation" as title
     html_title = "" # case 2: Empty title